p1

 Changing of the Guards

+Father and son?
+Not exactly.
+Keith Hammon (left) is taking over as the Rigby police chief for Larry Anderson (right).
 Keith is a 17-year veteran of the Rigby Police Department and now gets to compete with Larry's record-breaking tenure as a 34-year chief.
+From the photo I just took, it looks like Larry is a little taller.
+Relax Keith, you've got 34 more years to pick

 Read more